bemasc/probe-name/draft-sst-dnsop-probe-name.md

 * The probe may cause the resolver to do more work than necessary, especially when the selected name is not in cache.
 * The operator cannot distinguish probe queries from ordinary queries, limiting their understanding of how their service is being used.
-* The operator cannot easily contact the sender of excessive or problematic probe queries.

 This specification registers a Special-Use Domain Name for DNS probing to avoid these downsides.